RetroReversing/retroReversing/pages/gba/GBADevkitHardware.md

 You can see a modified original Game Boy cartridge with the sticker saying `AGB Only` plugged into the cartridge slot and acting as an interface to the developers PC.
 So presumably they would send ROM images to the board from their PC's development environment.

 Presumably it also had a connection to be able to display it on a larger screen for development but there is no obvious connector for that.

+There are references in the Software Development Kit to **Target Board TS2** which we believe is this development kit, not sure what TS2 stands for but there is also a TS4, (Testing Station?).
 </div>
 </section>